jordonsc/matter-apps/README.md

 Matter Console
 --------------
-When the `monitor` command commands online, you actually have a serial command console to the device.
+When the `monitor` command comes online, you actually have a serial command console to the device.
 Some useful
 commands:

 	matter config